vitali2y/marketplace/README.md

 [Marketplace Client PoC](https://github.com/vitali2y/marketplace_client) project is used as a client app here.

-To release the binary builds of server and clients (they will be found under correspondent _dist_ dirs) for both _Linux_ and _Winduz_ to execute next from _marketplace_ dir:
+In order to release the binary builds of server and clients (they will be found under _./dist_ and _./marketplace_client/dist_ accordingly under correspondent _linux_ and _windows_ dirs) to execute next command from _marketplace_ dir:

 `npm run release_bin`